AI YouTube Shorts generator for viral clips | HeyGen

 Edit captions, swap visuals, or change the hook with natural language prompts in your video generator.
 Regenerate a scene or the entire short in seconds.

-Download vertical MP4s optimised for YouTube Shorts, plus suggested titles, descriptions, and tags for your short video content.
+Download vertical MP4s optimized for YouTube Shorts, plus suggested titles, descriptions, and tags for your short video content.
 Use batch exports or the API to publish at scale.

 An AI YouTube Shorts generator is a tool that turns short scripts, ideas, or longer videos into finished vertical Shorts using AI for scripting, editing, audio-syncing, and captioning.
 HeyGen produces mobile-first videos designed to perform on YouTube’s Shorts feed so creators can publish more often without complex editing.

 Yes, let's create short videos.
-HeyGen automatically detects highlightable moments in long-form footage and creates multiple Shorts with captions and optimised cuts.
+HeyGen automatically detects highlight-worthy moments in long-form footage and creates multiple Shorts with captions and optimized cuts.
 This repurposing workflow is ideal for podcasts, livestreams, and lectures.

 Absolutely.
 HeyGen auto-generates accurate captions and can translate scripts and captions into many languages using advanced AI shorts technology. video translator feature.
-Localised voiceovers and subtitle timing are preserved for natural delivery.
+Localized voiceovers and subtitle timing are preserved for natural delivery.

 No. HeyGen can generate visuals and select licensed audio automatically.
-You can also upload your tracks and footage for a more personalised look and sound.
+You can also upload your tracks and footage for a more personalized look and sound.

 Most Shorts generate in minutes.
 Complexity, length, and batch volume affect total rendering time.
 Batch jobs can be queued and processed via API for high-volume needs.
 For individual creators, the Creator plan starts at $29

 Yes.
 HeyGen makes multiple variants per brief so you can test hooks, visuals, and CTAs.
-Use the export sets to run experiments and scale winning versions quickly.
+Use the export sets to run experiments and scale winning options quickly.

-Export vertical MP4s optimised for YouTube Shorts, as well as square and landscape variants when needed.
+Export vertical MP4s optimized for YouTube Shorts, as well as square and landscape variants when needed.
 HeyGen also provides SRT files and metadata recommendations for publishing.

 Yes.
 Upload a voice sample to clone your voice, or use avatars and creators from the library.
 Avatars include precise lip-sync and consistent on-screen presence across multiple Shorts.

 You retain full ownership of all assets you generate.
 HeyGen does not claim rights to your content.
-Make sure any third-party material you include is properly licensed.
+Please ensure any third-party material you include is properly licensed.

 HeyGen follows industry-standard security practices with encrypted storage and access controls.
 Enterprise plans include workspace governance, role-based permissions, and private storage options.